Middle Eastern inspired lentil salad with orange, dates and kale, served with baked sweet potatoes as a complete meal.

 - While the lentils are cooking, wash, de-stem and slice your kale.
-Add it to a mixing bowl with 1 tbsp orange juice, 1 tsp olive oil and 1/4 tsp salt.
+Add it to a mixing bowl with 1 tablespoon orange juice, 1 teaspoon olive oil and ¼ teaspoon salt.
 Massage it by rubbing it between your hands for a few minutes, or until it noticeably softens and relaxes.

-- Dress the lentils with an additional 2 tbsp orange juice, 1 tsp olive oil, ground coriander and cumin seeds, and salt.
+- Dress the lentils with an additional 2 tablespoon orange juice, 1 teaspoon olive oil, ground coriander and cumin seeds, and salt.
 Stir well.